nathankurt/k8s-cert/notes/core-concepts.md

       * Kubernetes Node has an IP address that is `192.168.1.2`
       * Laptop is on the same network as well so has IP address `192.168.1.10`
       * The internal POD network is in the range `10.244.0.0` and has an `IP 10.24.0.2`
-        * Clearly cannot ping or access the POD at address `10.244.0.2` since it's in a seperate network.
+        * Clearly cannot ping or access the POD at address `10.244.0.2` since it's in a separate network.

       * Things we could do:
         * SSH into the kubernetes node at `192.168.1.2` and then from the node, we would be able to access the POD's webpage by doing a curl.
-Or if the node has a GUI, we could fire up a browser and see the wepgae from `http://10.244.0.2`
+Or if the node has a GUI, we could fire up a browser and see the webpage from `http://10.244.0.2`
           * ![external-service](/images/external-service.jpg)
         * That's not what we want though, we want to be able to access the webpage simply by accessing the IP of the kubernetes node.